zhtdbb1/League-of-Legends-Aggressiveness-Analysis-2017-2018/README.md

 According to the data generating process, I don't think there is any NMAR column in my dataset, but columns like `cspm` or `dpm` in the dataset might be NMAR if this data is collected directly from players, since some players may not want to report their 'cspm' if it is too low.
 However, I believe this dataset is collected from the recordings, that means all the values has the true value, you can determine anything just by looking at the video,which is not a personal choice.
 Under this assumption, we can add a column 'isLaner', the value is true if the player is a top/mid/adc, false for jg/sup.
 Then the column will be MAR because jg/sup doesn't focus on lasthit, they will be less likely to report cspm.

 ### Missingness Dependency
-This part, we are going to perform permutation tests on `dpm` column, conditioned on `result` and `league` respectively and see it is MCAR or MAR. `League` column is just like its name,(eg. LPL, LCK, Dcup...).
+This part, we are going to perform permutation tests on `dpm` column, conditioned on `result` and `league` respectively and see it is MCAR or MAR. `league` column is just like its name,(eg. LPL, LCK, Dcup...).

 > `dpm` conditioned on `league`